Please read Part I of Helen’s story here.

 Charges against Helen were not pursued in the case.
 The days of Looney’s underworld empire had ended.
 Helen was a 32-year-old widow who had somehow managed to avoid jail for her crimes, but now lacked the power and protection she had previously.

-Lillis D. Voege, known as “Dimples” or the alias Edna Smith, was 24 years old.
+Lillis D. Voege, alias “Dimples” or Edna Smith, was 24 years old.
 She was buried in Fairmount Cemetery.
-Her sons, John and Victor, would be raised in Davenport and then Peru, Illinois by Lillis’ mother, Nancy.
+Her sons, John and Victor, would be raised in Davenport and Peru, Illinois by Lillis’ mother, Nancy.
+Their father, Victor, spending most of their youth in jail.

 There is not much on record for Helen in the following years.
 On March 28, 1929, Helen married Irvin Joseph Wonders of Davenport in Clinton, Iowa.
 She was arrested along with her husband in a beer raid at their Davenport apartment in January and April 1932.